chrisjstevo/codingblackfemales/README.md

 The objective of this challenge is to write a simple trading algo that creates and cancels child orders.

-**Stretch objective:** write an algo that can make money buy buying shares when the order book is cheaper, and selling them when the order book is moe expensive.
+**Stretch objective:** write an algo that can make money buy buying shares when the order book is cheaper, and selling them when the order book is more expensive.

 Note: make sure you think about how the market data could change over time, add scenarios into your test to show how you've tested those scenarios.